Progeroid syndromes: Hutchinson–Gilford progeria syndrome

 Girl with HGPS (left).
 This condition is caused by dysfunctional lamin which is unable to maintain the nuclear shape (normal at top, abnormal at bottom).

 Hutchinson–Gilford progeria syndrome is an extremely rare developmental autosomal dominant condition, characterized by premature and accelerated aging (~7 times the normal rate) beginning at childhood.
 It affects 1 in ~4 million newborns; over 130 cases have been reported in the literature since the first described case in 1886.
 The mean age of diagnosis is ~3 years and the mean age of death is ~13 years.
 The cause of death is usually myocardial infarction, caused by the severe hardening of the arteries (arteriosclerosis).
 There is currently no treatment available.

-Individuals with HGPS typically appear normal at birth, but their growth is severely retarded, resulting in short stature, a very low body weight and delayed tooth eruption.
+Individuals with HGPS typically appear normal at birth, but their growth is severely hindered, resulting in short stature, a very low body weight and delayed tooth eruption.
 Their facial/cranial proportions and facial features are abnormal, characterized by larger-than-normal eyes, a thin, beaked nose, thin lips, small chin and jaw (micrognathia), protruding ears, scalp hair, eyebrows, and lashes, hair loss, large head, large fontanelle and generally appearing aged.
 Other features include skeletal alterations (osteolysis, osteoporosis), amyotrophy (wasting of muscle), lipodystrophy and skin atrophy (loss of subcutaneous tissue and fat) with sclerodermatous focal lesions, severe atherosclerosis and prominent scalp veins.
 However, the level of cognitive function, motor skills, and risk of developing cancer is not affected significantly.

 HGPS is caused by sporadic mutations (not inherited from parent) in the LMNA gene, which encodes for lamin A. Specifically, most HGPS are caused by a dominant, de novo, point mutation p.G608G (GGC > GGT).
 This mutation causes a splice site within exon 11 of the pre-mRNA to come into action, leading to the last 150 base pairs of that exon, and consequently, the 50 amino acids near the C-terminus, being deleted.
 This results in a truncated lamin A precursor (a.k.a. progerin or LaminAΔ50).